ZichengMa/CrimeMapUIUC/doc/proposal.md

 ​    UI part:

 - Elijah -- fundamental implement, mainly about web and button
-- Erika -- check how to add a map and sign something on it
+- Erkai -- check how to add a map and sign something on it
 - Zicheng – polish UI and split map and table part
 - Zhirong -- responsible for table part’s UI

 ​    Database part:

--  Elijah and Erika: Check online database and some API to fetch data
+-  Elijah and Erkai: Check online database and some API to fetch data
 -  Zhirong and Zicheng: Backend query implement and connect them with user level input